AloneMaster7/Brute-Forcer/README.md

 # Brute-Forcer
-this is simple brute forcer which has very simple algorithm . you can optimize or develop it for your tools :)
+this is simple brute forcer which has simple-understanding algorithm . you can optimize or develop it for your tools :)